You should apply for admission to the University using the University’s online GRADSAF (Graduate Admission and Scholarship Application Form) if you:

 - The BBSRC Doctoral Training Partnership PhD course code is BLBB22

 What topic do you want to study and which supervisor do you want to work with ?

 The first question on the GRADSAF application form requires you to choose a course – for research applicants this means specifying which department or institute in which you wish to work.

 To choose a department, you need to do some serious homework to identify a topic and one or more supervisors in the department with whom you wish to work.

 If you have not already decided on the Department of Pharmacology, you should:

-- Look at the abstracts of available projects for 2013 http://www.phar.cam.ac.uk/postgraduate/abstracts and also get in contact with the PI concerned (contact details can be found in individual PIs research pages)
+- Look at the abstracts of projects for 2016 www.phar.cam.ac.uk/postgraduate/abstracts and also get in contact with the principal Investigator (PI) concerned (contact details can be found in individual PIs research pages)